savelee/kube-django-ng/readme.md

     `kubectl create configmap chatserver-config --from-literal "GCLOUD_PROJECT=${PROJECT_ID}" --from-literal "TOPIC=user-content"`
     `kubectl create secret generic credentials --from-file=master.json`

+1. Fix paths to your images of the **-deployment.yaml** & **setup** files (in the cloudbuilder folder) to match the container names in your Container Registry.

+1. When you setup your cluster for the first time, you can run this command from the root directory:

+    `gcloud builds submit --config cloudbuilder/setup.yaml`

-1. From the root directory, run the following build scripts:
+1. In case you want to re-deploy individual containers, run the following build scripts:

    `gcloud builds submit --config cloudbuilder/chatserver.yaml`

    `gcloud builds submit --config cloudbuilder/front-end.yaml`

-   `gcloud builds submit --config cloudbuilder/front-end-ssr.yaml`

    `gcloud builds submit --config cloudbuilder/django.yaml`

-1. Fix **-deployment.yaml** files to the container names in your Container Registry.
+1. To delete deployments use:

+   `kubectl delete deployment front-end`

+1. To deploy another deployment:

+   `kubectl apply -f cloudbuilder/front-end-deployment.yaml`

 1. Now setup the services and loadbalancer: